kadamandersson/kadamandersson.github.io/index.md

 <!--

-- **Alfred Wärnsäter** and **Viktor Nevelius Wernholm** are working on optimal transport for fast evaluation of target tracking algorithms.
-Jointly supervised with Per Ljung at Saab and [Axel Ringh](https://sites.google.com/view/axelringh/home) at Chalmers.
+- **Alfred Wärnsäter** and **Viktor Nevelius Wernholm** Optimal transport for fast evaluation of the GOSPA metric in target tracking algorithms.
+Chalmers/Saab.
+Alfred continued as a PhD student in optimization at KTH and Viktor as a PhD student in radar signal processing at Chalmers (in colaboration with Saab).

-- **Isak Wikman** and **Samuel Winqvist** are working on joint model and state estimation with neural SDE models.
-Jointly supervised with [Benjamin Svedung Wettervik](https://scholar.google.se/citations?user=dwmcfd0AAAAJ&hl=sv) at Saab.
+- **Isak Wikman** and **Samuel Winqvist** State estimation with neural SDE models.
+Chalmers/Saab.
+Isak continued as TODO at TODO and Samuel as TODO at TODO.

+- **Oliver Spjuth** Target tracking with sparse transformers.
+Chalmers/Saab.
+Oliver Continued as TODO at TODO.

-- **Filip Rydin** is working on nonlinear Bayesian filtering using the deep splitting method.
-Jointly supervised with [Kasper Bågmark](https://bagmark.wordpress.com) at Chalmers.
+- **Filip Rydin** Nonlinear Bayesian filtering using the deep splitting method.
+Chalmers.
+Filip continued as a PhD student in AI and optimal control at Chalmers.
 -->

 - **Emma Öijar Jansson** Bayesian estimation of sea clutter